jleahred/dynparser/README.md

 You can create and modify the grammar on runtime.

 In order to create the grammar, you can build a map, or you can use macros to use a better syntax.

-It's also possible to pass a PEG string to create the grammar rules.
+But, the easier way, is to use a `peg` grammar.

+More info about the `peg` syntax bellow.

+You can also generate `rust` code from rules generated from `peg`.

-In order to use a PEG string, we need to parse it.
-We could parse with...
+In fact, in order to use a `peg` grammar, you have to parse it.
-Hey!!! myself could parse it.
-OK, OK

-As we can generate the rules with a PEG string, the parser for the PEG string, could be written in a PEG string.

-A parser parsing it's own parser :-P
+How to parse a `peg` grammar?
+Well, this is a parser, therefore...

 ## Usage